 Backyard to Backpack – by Evie Farrell

-When her daughter Emmie was six years old, she left her career, sold or donated almost everything she owned, rented out her house, and began an epic two-and-a-half-year backpacking adventure that changed her life forever.
+When her daughter Emmie was six, she left her career, sold or donated almost everything she owned, rented out her house, and began an epic two-and-a-half-year backpacking adventure that changed her life forever.

 They camped on the Great Wall of China, hung in train doorways in Sri Lanka, swam with mantas in Indonesia, donated much-needed blood in Cambodia, spotted wild orangutans and pygmy elephants in Malaysian Borneo, prayed in Buddhist temples in Taiwan, and were chased by monkeys everywhere.

-In their journey toward happiness, self-acceptance, and stepping off the path of expectation they learned more about each other and the world around them than they ever expected.
+During their journey toward happiness, self-acceptance, and stepping off the path of expectation, they learned more about each other and the world than they ever expected.

-Backyard to Backpack is the inspirational true story that will have you asking yourself what might be if you took a chance and started your own adventure.
-One of the books to spark wanderlust for sure!
+Backyard to Backpack is an inspirational true story that will have you wondering what might happen if you took a chance and started your own adventure.
+It is definitely one of the books that will spark wanderlust!

 PIN FOR LATER!